-I am an Italian political economist.
+I am an Associate Professor in Political Economy.
 Since my arrival in Iceland, I have been employed as Adjunct Professor in the Department of Social Sciences at Bifröst University.
 Since August 2014, I have taught diverse students enrolled in Business as well as Philosophy, Politics and Economics programs offered by Bifröst University, both at Master and Bachelor level.
 More specifically, I have been teaching the courses of ‘International political economy’, ‘Philosophy of economics’, ‘Economic growth and development’ and ‘Institutional economics’ for the last two academic years.

 In designing my academic courses I start from the assumption that economic reality is extremely complex.
 Therefore, its understanding requires examining it from numerous points of view.
 This means that if we want economics to be relevant and if we want to understand how the economy works, then economics needs other social sciences.
 Thus, when confronted with competing explanations for the same phenomenon, students are invited to investigate what leads to different conclusions.
 Following the great Swedish economist Gunnar Myrdal’s insights, the main goal of my courses is to re-introduce concrete realities (historical facts, functioning of institutions, cultural diversities, study of the behaviors and strategies of the agents, and so on) into the economic analysis through a critical evaluation of the logic and practical significance of leading economists and economic philosophers’ ideas.